 The output of a convolutional layer for one example is a 3D tensor.
 To be used as input for a fully connected layer, it needs to be transformed into a 1D tensor.
 For your convenience, a generic shape transformation is implemented as a PyTorch module in the ViewOP class.
-You need to add this between the last convolutional layer and the first fully connected layer, using the add_module() function as with all other computational layers.
-An example is shown in the code below, where input_size is the total number of values (neurons) computed by the convolutional layer: model.add_module("ChangeView", ViewOP(-1, input_size)).
+You will need to use this between the last convolutional layer and the first fully connected layer.